Sean-Bradley/Design-Patterns-In-Python/mediator/README.md

 ## Example Use Case

 This is a simplified game engine.
-There is the main game engine component, a scheduler which manages game events and there are game clients which act as separate game players submitting bets into a game round.
+There is the main game engine component, a scheduler that manages game events and there are game clients that act as separate game players submitting bets into a game round.

 All of the components implement the Mediators interface.
 They all implement one or some of the methods differently depending on their purpose.
-While they all perform different types of functionality, they all require a single source of truth being the Game Engine which acts as the Mediator.
+While they all perform different types of functionality, they all require a single source of truth being the Game Engine that acts as the Mediator.

 There is mixture of this Mediator example using the [Observer](/observer) pattern to notify the game clients, as well as specific methods not necessarily shared between the scheduler, game engine and clients but benefits from being managed via the Mediator.